sohalsdr/nyum/README.md

 Finally, some **shoutouts** that aren't *really* licensing-related, but fit better here than anywhere else in this document:

-The favicon was generated with [Emblem](https://apps.gnome.org/app/org.gnome.design.Emblem/), and the symbolic icon used is from [Adwaita](https://developer.gnome.org/hig/guidelines/ui-icons.html).
+The favicon was generated with [Emblem](https://apps.gnome.org/app/org.gnome.design.Emblem/), and the symbolic icon used is from the same [Tabler icons](https://tabler-icons.io) used throughout the UI.